-There’s an age-old saying ‘prevention is better than the cure.’
+There’s an age-old saying: “Prevention is better than the cure.”
 So your first step in ensuring that your camera is in good working condition is to keep it that way.
 Get into the habit of regularly cleaning your camera.
-There are plenty of camera cleaning products out there, and it only takes a few minutes.
-Wipe your camera clean of dust and any other build up of dirt.
-Carefully clean your lenses using the relevant material.
-It’s best to avoid touching or cleaning your sensor unless you are confident in what you are doing.
+There are plenty of good camera cleaning products out there, and the process only takes a few minutes.
+Simply wipe your camera clean of dust and any other dirt or debris.
+You should also clean your lenses, but be warned: Lens elements are easily scratched, so make sure that you work carefully and always use lens-compatible materials.

-Even if your camera is working, if there is a minor fault with it, get it fixed rather than leaving.
 It’s also worth getting your camera serviced professionally every now and again.
-Yes, it might be an annoying expense to have to pay, but it is a small price to pay to ensure that your camera is in perfect working condition.
+Yes, it might be an annoying expense, but it is a small price to pay to ensure your camera remains in perfect working condition.

 2. Be aware of the elements

-- It’s also worth carrying a small towel at all times to wipe your camera clean.
-It is especially vital near the coast where the salt in seawater can be corrosive.
+- Carry a small towel at all times to wipe your camera clean.
+This is especially vital near the coast where the salt in seawater can be corrosive.

-- Avoid changing lenses, especially when windy.
-Dust, sand, and water can all get into your sensor.
+- Avoid changing lenses, especially when it’s windy; a lens change is a perfect time for dust, sand, and water to head straight for your sensor.
 If you must change lenses, do it quickly and make sure you protect your camera from the wind.

 3. Know your surroundings

-Even in quite countryside car parks, it’s important to take precautions.
-Don’t leave cameras or valuables on display.
-Hide them away, or better still take them with you.
-As long as you use common sense and know what it is happening around you, you shouldn’t have any problems.
+It’s important to take precautions even in quiet countryside parking lots.
+Don’t leave cameras or valuables on display; hide them away, or – better yet – take them with you.
+As long as you use common sense and know what is happening around you, you shouldn’t run into any problems.

 4. Use your tripod wisely

-My only ever accident with my camera was when I was using a tripod.
-As I rushed to put my camera on, I didn’t clip it in, and the camera fell straight into a muddy puddle.
-Luckily the mud stopped my camera bouncing off into the river that I was photographing, and it also avoided the rock that I was standing on.
-With a bit of cleaning up, I was able to use it straight away.
-I was fortunate on this occasion.
+I’ve only ever had one accident with my camera, and it was when I was using a tripod.
+Basically, I rushed to mount my camera, and in my haste, I didn’t clip it in properly.
+The camera fell straight into a muddy puddle!
+Lucky for me, the mud stopped my camera from bouncing off into the river that I was photographing, and my camera also avoided the rock I was standing on.
+With a bit of cleaning up, I was able to use the camera straight away.
+In other words, I was very fortunate.

-I am always astonished when I see people setting up tripods, and they don’t evenly distribute the weight, causing it to fall over, or people putting expensive DSLRs on cheap tripods that are not secure enough to take the weight.
+That said, you may not be so lucky.
+Make sure you use your tripod carefully.
+I am always astonished when I see people setting up tripods without evenly distributing the weight; this can cause the entire setup to topple over.
+I’ve also seen people setting expensive cameras on cheap tripods that are not secure enough to take the weight of the rig.

-Whenever you are using a tripod, the key is to take your time.
-Make sure your tripod is secure, and the legs are taking the weight evenly.
-When you put your camera on the tripod, hold on to the strap for a few seconds to ensure it’s not going to topple over.
-Only when confident it’s not going to fall should you let go.
-Be especially careful when there are high winds as a sudden gust can easily knock over your tripod and camera.
+Whenever you’re using a tripod, the key is to take your time.
+Work deliberately, ensure the head is secure, and be certain the legs are balanced.
+When you set your camera on the tripod and let go, hold onto the strap for a few seconds to ensure it’s not going to fall.
+Only once you’re completely confident the tripod is stable should you let go.
+Also, be especially careful when there are high winds – it seems ridiculous, but a sudden gust can easily knock over your setup.

 5. Store your equipment safely

-Depending on how much photography you do, there are always periods when your camera is not in use.
-So, where you store your camera is also essential in keeping it safe.
-Avoid storing your camera in places where there is high humidity like laundry rooms.
-You should also avoid leaving it in direct sunlight.
+You should also avoid leaving your camera in direct sunlight.
 Try to store it in a cupboard rather than just leaving it out to gather dust.
-A great tip is to keep your camera equipment in your camera bag and place your bag in a cupboard.
-Not only does it protect against dust but also ensures everything is one place and out of sight.
+A great tip is to keep your equipment in your camera bag and place your bag in a cupboard.
+Not only will this protect against dust, but it’ll also ensure everything is in one place and out of sight.